How to Properly Use a Chef’s Knife

 The Chef Knife

 Choosing a proper chef’s knife is an important purchase.
 When it comes to knives, quality is paramount.
-You must choose a knife with a solid reputation, excellent German or Japanese blade, and a proper size and length.
+You must choose a knife with a solid reputation, excellent German or Japanese blade, and proper size and length.
 The weight of the knife is also important, as a heavy knife will cause fatigue early.

-Different knives have different quality blades and the price tag does not usually reflect that.
+Different knives have different quality blades and the price tag does not always reflect that.
 A higher price knife won’t necessarily have a better blade and you don’t want to be buying a brand as much as you want to be buying quality.
 A knife with a great blade will keep its edge longer and will last months of daily commercial kitchen abuse before requiring sharpening.

-To keep your blade in tip top shape requires the proper maintenance.
+To keep your blade in tip-top shape requires the proper maintenance.
 Steeling your knife before and after every use will ensure you keep your blade honed and sharp.

 Watch this video on how to steel your knife

 A proper grip is where we start when we talk about how to use a knife.
 Holding your knife properly will ensure that you minimize fatigue, maintain absolute control, and have an excellent range of motion.
-The picture on the right shows the proper way to hold your knife.
+The image above shows how to properly hold a chef knife.

 Always remember that when learning (Or re-learning) how to use your knife, patience is the key.
 You won’t be a pro overnight!
-Speed will come with time, but when it does come you’ll realize why these foundations are so important!
+Speed will come with time, but when it does come you’ll realize why these foundations are so important.